 In addition to the two feature films, Berlin made 4 short erotic films in the mid-1970s: "Blueboys" (co-starring his long-time friend Marc Majors), "Waldeslust," "Ciro and Peter," and "Search."

-Peter's photographs have been exhibited around the world, most notably in the exhibition Split/Vision (New York, 1986) curated by Robert Mapplethorpe, and in the exhibition Berlin on Berlin at the Leslie/Lohman Gallery (New York, 2006).
+Peter's photographs have been exhibited around the world, most notably in the exhibition Split/Vision (New York, 1986) curated by Robert Mapplethorpe and in the solo exhibitions Berlin on Berlin at the Leslie/Lohman Gallery (New York, 2006), Peter Berlin at Magnet (San Francisco, 2014), and the WANTED: PETER BERLIN exhibition at ClampArt (New York, 2015).

 Though Peter retreated from the limelight in the 1980s, he continues to make videos of himself and lives quietly in San Francisco, where he is still recognized on the streets by his fans.